goncalo-oliveira/rest-client/README.md

 ## Customization and Scoping

-It is possible to customize an operation by creating a request or a scoped request before execution.
+It is possible to customize and/or scope an operation by creating a request before execution.
 We do that by invoking `Configure` with or without the path to the resource.
 This allows us to configure not only the headers, but also other things, such as query parameters.
-This method returns a `RestRequest` or `RestScopedRequest` instance (this instance is reusable).
+This method returns a `RestRequest` instance (this instance is reusable).

+>Note: If we create a scoped request and then invoke the operation with a url, the latter overrides the scoped url.

 Here's an example of a scoped request

 ```csharp
 var response = await restClient.Configure( "users", options =>